 Of course, not everyone can control their room temperature or their own internal body temperature while they sleep, so choosing the right bedding is incredibly important if you want to stay cool throughout the night.
 If you are a hot sleeper, we definitely recommend choosing bedding materials that are airy and breathable to help regulate your body heat while you sleep.
-Here are different materials you can consider when choosing bedding products:

 For hot sleepers, one material we recommend using for cool comfort is silk.
 A silk duvet is ideal as it is one of the most lightweight materials available.
 It is also highly breathable, which helps your body temperature-- meaning you no longer have to worry about sweating excessively throughout the night.
 If you think silk is the ideal material for you, we recommend the Down Under 100% Mulberry Silk Filled Light Weight Duvet.

 Bamboo bedding is also an excellent choice for hot sleepers.
 Like silk, bamboo is a material that is lightweight, breathable, and allows thermal regulation so you won’t have to deal with too much heat as you sleep.
 If you are a hot sleeper who is on the search for the ideal duvet, we recommend the Down Under 100% Bamboo Duvet-- its advantage is that it does not require a top sheet.
 You can also find bamboo pillows and sheets that are not only cooling and breathable but are also eco-friendly and sustainable.
 If this is something you are considering, feel free to check out the Down Under 100% Viscose Bamboo Sheet Sets.
 Get A Bamboo Blanket To Help Sweat Evaporate.